-In spite of all positive developments in schooling in the OIC group, illiteracy still stays as a major problem among children and young population in terms of actual numbers.
+Despite significant progress shown in education, there are still OIC member countries where children stay out of school.
+In spite of all positive developments in schooling in the OIC group, illiteracy also stays as a major problem among children and young population in terms of actual numbers.
 However, the positive trend observed over the two last decades for the OIC group is really promising.
-Compared with 1990, in 2012 young literacy rate in the OIC group was 10 percentage points higher.
-In the same period, the average of non-OIC developing countries increased only by 2 percentage points.
-The world average was 88% in 2012 that is still higher than the OIC average of 82% in the same year (Figure 5.4).

-Some OIC member countries reached 99% literacy rates such as Uzbekistan and Azerbaijan.
-On the other side, in Niger only 23.5% of young population including children can read and write (Figure 5.5).
-Another dimension of the problem seen in OIC member countries is the existence of gender disparity in literacy rates.
-Despite having female and male youth literacy rates above 80%, the gender disparity among youth male and female exceeds 6.5 percentage points (Figure 5.6).
+Compared with 1990, in 2016 young literacy rate in the OIC group was 6.1 percentage points higher.
+In the same period, the average of non-OIC developing countries increased only by 2.5 percentage points.
+The world average was 88.2% in 2016 that is still higher than the OIC average of 80% in the same year (Figure 5.3).
+At the individual country level, some OIC member countries reached over 99% literacy rates such as Uzbekistan and Azerbaijan.
+On the other side, in Niger only 23.5% of young population including children can read and write (Figure 5.4).